10/29/2020

 Vikram Malhotra

 Thanks.
-Good morning and Sean, congrats on taking the leadership and congrats to the whole team.
+Good morning.
+And, Sean, congrats on taking the leadership and congrats to the whole team.
 I know you guys put in a lot of hard work.
-Just maybe building on or digging into 16 a little bit, you've seen the acceleration like you pointed out and the lead conversion, the timelines narrowing.
-I'm just wondering if you describe sort of second or third wave or how to categorize now.
-But can you sort of comment on this decline in timing and the leads in markets where you've really seen a true second and a true third wave versus markets where we're just seeing sort of a new wave?
+Just to be building on or digging into 16 a little bit, you've seen the acceleration, like you pointed out, and the lead conversion, the timeline narrowing.
+I'm just wondering if you describe sort of second or third wave or it's hard to categorize now, but can you sort of comment on this decline in timing and the leads in markets where you've really seen a true second and a true third wave versus markets where we're just seeing sort of a new wave?
 In other words, like, is this more kind of uniform?
 Are you seeing real dispersion in markets?

 speaker

 That's a really good question, Vikram.
-We're actually not seeing a lot of dispersion in markets, far say.
-There's a huge dispersion from a product-side perspective, right?
-So you are seeing whether in West Coast or East Coast or Texas or, you know, you pick your market, if you have a need-driven product, the customer's, you know, willingness to make a decision is significantly higher.
+We're actually not seeing a lot of dispersion in markets per se.
+There's a huge dispersion from a product type perspective, right?
+So you are seeing whether in West Coast or East Coast or Texas or, you know, you pick your market.
+If you have a need-driven product, the customer's, you know, willingness to make a decision is is significantly higher.
 And frankly, we are hearing from some of our partners that that is even accelerated relative to even pre-COVID levels.
-But, you know, in case of where you have a lifestyle-driven product where somebody wants to be in that environment but doesn't have to be, you are still seeing self-visitation.
+But, you know, in case of where you have a lifestyle-driven product, where somebody wants to be in that environment but doesn't have to be, you are still seeing some hesitation.
 So it's not a market-driven.
 It is definitely a product-driven phenomenon.

 speaker